albertogg/albertogg.github.com/_drafts/writing-a-dsl-in-ruby.md

 end
 ```

-To get to the syntax displayed above let's start with the contacts class.
+Let's start with the contact class.

 ## Contact

 We want to save the contacts in our address book with their full name and email.
-Let's start with the `Contact` class.

 ```ruby
 class Contact